-Step Actions 13: Update the Registry Update the registry to ensure the proper version of Serena Release Control is registered for future reference.
-(Optional) Manually update the key as follows: a Edit the registry with a program such as Regedit. b View the following key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninsta ll\{F711E0DD-CAE6-4ADE-8CAA-8F54BB92214F} c Modify DisplayVersion by changing the Value data entry to 3.3.0.
+Step Actions 14: Update the Registry Update the registry to ensure the proper version of Serena Release Control is registered for future reference.
+(Optional) 1 Manually update the key as follows: a Edit the registry with a program such as Regedit. b View the following key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninsta ll\{1F0B02EF-2F1D-48EF-B397-DF5488FC7D27} c Modify DisplayVersion by changing the Value data entry to 3.5.0.
 NOTE This registry location has all the information that you will see in Windows Add/Remove programs and Programs and Features .
-14: Complete the Configuration Configure the system, application objects, and providers as needed.
-See Chapter 4, "System Activation and Configuration" on page 33, Chapter 5, "Configuration and Administration of the Integrating Objects" on page 73, and Chapter 6, "Provider Configuration" on page 93.
-Changes for this release include the following: ■ The ZMF war files have been renamed as follows: zmf to almzmf zmfws to almzmfws zmfalf to almzmfalf ■ The properties for the clients and providers have been divided into two properties files: typically connection properties in connection.properties and settings specific to the client in CAUTION!
+15: Configure Release Control Configure the Release Control objects as needed.
+For detailed instructions see Chapter 4, "Release Control Configuration" on page 35.
+16: Configure Release Vault Configure the Release Vault objects as needed.
+For detailed instructions see Chapter 5, "Release Vault Configuration" on page 63.

+Step Actions 17: Configure Release Automation Configure the Release Automation objects as needed.
+For detailed instructions see Chapter 6, "Release Automation Configuration" on page 79.
+18: Configure Connections and Providers Configure the connections using the ALM Configurator and specify details in provider properties files as needed.
+For detailed instructions see Chapter 7, "Provider Configuration" on page 89.
+Changes for this release include the following: The RLM war file has been renamed as follows: rlm to alm The URLs in the properties for the clients and providers now use the new ALM Web service names.
+In the dm.cfg file ALF configuration lines, DimensionsUnderReleaseManagementControl has been changed to DimensionsUnderOrchestratedApps.
+The sbm-client-connection.properties file, configured through the ALM Configurator SBM tab, now has username and password.
+This is now a required configuration to enable you to create objects in Serena Release Control.
+If this connection is not configured properly, you will receive a checkuniquness error.
+Additional comments have been added to the configuration files to make them more self-documenting.
+The following new configuration files in the classes directory now store the table values for Serena Release Manager and Serena ALM: rlm-sbm.properties • sbm.properties The following configuration files no longer exist in the classes directory: sbm-client.properties • dm-client.properties For reports that appear in the user interface, names and configuration have changed completely to provide a consistent and quicker way to display the data you want on the user interface.
+CAUTION!
 If you choose to restore values from configuration files you backed up, you should copy only your implementation-specific values into specific parameters to ensure that you don't introduce errors.
 These files have changed significantly in this release, so restoring by copying and replacing entire files is not recommended.